Prevent, detect, and manage hypoglycemia

 People with diabetes who use insulin or certain oral antidiabetic drugs must be prepared to deal with hypoglycemia.

-Diabetes is characterized by high blood sugar levels, called hyperglycemia.
+Diabetes is characterized by high sugar levels, called hyperglycemia.
+One of a few ways of detecting the sugar levels in the body is through blood sugar.
 Hyperglycemia is responsible for the damage that leads to health problems in people with diabetes.
-The treatment of diabetes is to bring the blood sugar level down to a lower range.
+The treatment of diabetes is to bring sugar levels down to a lower range.
 There are several strategies that can be used to do this, including the use of oral or injectable drugs such as insulin.
 Insulin, as well as other antidiabetic drugs, can sometimes cause hypoglycemic episodes.

 Sometimes hypoglycemia goes unnoticed, especially when it occurs at night.
 One of the best ways to counteract the negative effects of hypoglycemia is to recognize the signs and symptoms.
 These may include: